 What Are the Benefits of a Cash Advance?

 1. You’ll Receive A Lump Sum of Cash Very Quickly

 When applying for a cash advance, you probably won’t have to wait more than a week to have the money deposited in your account.
-Timing is a critical component for any successful company and having extra cash at your fingertips could be beneficial.
+Timing is a critical component for any successful company and having improved cash flow could be beneficial.
 For instance, maybe you need a new company vehicle and a car dealer is having a Labor Day promotion.
-In this situation, you’ll need funds quickly, and a merchant cash advance could be the best way for you to quickly receive a lump sum amount.
+In this situation, you’ll need quick and easy funding, and a merchant cash advance could be the best way for you to receive a lump sum amount.

 2. You Don’t Need Impeccable Credit

 Typically, your odds of getting approved for merchant cash advances are higher than a loan or even some credit cards.
 The application process is simple and can often be completed online.
 Plus, even if you don’t have a stellar credit score, you still could qualify.
 The most important requirement that cash advance providers have is that the applicant makes a certain amount in business credit card sales each month.
 This shows the lender if you’ll be able to remit the advance responsibly.
 So, if your business makes frequent credit card sales, a cash advance could be a viable option.

 3. There’s No Set Payment Amount